fintanMcor/hello-world/README.md

 test test test

-this is some extra data on my local PC
+this is some extra data on my local P here are some more changes to teh files C